Wigner-PDC description of photon entanglement as a local-realistic theory: Introduction

-From the most recent one \cite{pdc8,pdc9} we can also add, on one side, amongst quantum cryptography experiments based on PDC: two-qubit entanglement and cryptography \cite{pdc8} and quantum key distribution and eavesdropping \cite{pdc8}; on the other, an interpretation for the experimental partial measurement of the Bell states generated from a single degree of freedom (polarization) in \cite{pdc9}.
-We have also had access to some promising (but still unpublished) work on \textit{hyper-entanglement} \cite{Casado_priv_1}.
+From a most recent series \cite{pdc8,pdc9,pdc_2014,pdc_2015,pdc_2018,pdc_2019} we can add, on one side and amongst quantum cryptography experiments based on PDC, two-qubit entanglement and cryptography \cite{pdc8} and quantum key distribution and eavesdropping \cite{pdc8}; on the other, an interpretation for the experimental partial measurement of the Bell states generated from a single degree of freedom (polarization) \cite{pdc9}, as well as polarization-momentum hyperentanglement \cite{pdc_2014}, entanglement swapping and teleportation \cite{pdc_2015} and complete one-photon polarization-momentum Bell-state analysis \cite{pdc_2018}; most recently some more results have been obtained in relation to optical quantum communication experiments \cite{pdc_2019}

-Perhaps needless to say, this "local realistic" picture of the quantum experiments takes place within the limits (detection efficiencies) where it is already well acknowledged that such an explanation may exist; moreover, those limits arise as natural consequences of the theory: they are simply limiting values of detection rates for states of light that are ultimately generated from the vacuum.
-This last feature is what makes the Wigner approach so interesting; on the other hand, above we have used ``apparently'' because that local-realistic interpretation, even within the corresponding limits of detection rates, was until now not devoid of difficulties, in particular related to the detection model (so far merely a one-to-one counterpart with Glauber's original expressions \cite{detection}): as a result of the normal order of operators, there average intensity due to vacuum fluctuations is ``subtracted'', a subtraction that seems to introduce problems related to the appearance of what could be interpreted as ``negative probabilities''.
+As a "local realistic" theory, due to its the mathematical structure based on well defined ``a priori'' probability density functions for the local hidden values (the distribution of fields), it is obvious that this formalism must give rise to predicted detection rates (the low values of which in some other context are customarily associated to a detection efficiencies), are naturally bound to remain within the limits (what other call ``critical detection rates'') where it is already well acknowledged that such an explanation may exist; moreover, and this is a crucial point, those limits would appear as just natural consequences of the theory: they are simply limiting values of detection rates -in particular conditional joint detection rates- for states of light generated from a non-linear mix of a classical signal (the laser) with a set of random components (the vacuum).
+However, that local-realistic interpretation was so far not devoid of other difficulties, in particular related to the detection model (so far merely a one-to-one counterpart with Glauber's original expressions \cite{detection}): as a result of the normal order of operators, there average intensity due to vacuum fluctuations is ``subtracted'', a subtraction that seems to introduce problems related to the appearance of what could be interpreted as ``negative probabilities''.